~niklaseklund pushed to ~niklaseklund/detached.el git

 detached.el will be instructed to run those commands in plain-text mode.

 script can have different options depending on version and operating system.
-The package tries to automatically determine the command to use, based on your operating system.
-But if it fails to do that there is the option to set the command manually with
+The package requires the user to set the

 detached there exist the possibility to use callback.
 This functionality makes it possible to create chained sessions, essentially starting a new session once a previous one is finished.
 Here is an example: